-- boot (directory) - bzImage - core-image-minimal-initramfs-clanton.cpio.gz - image-full-clanton.ext3 or image-full-galileo-clanton.ext3 for the Intel® Galileo board
+- boot (directory)

+- bzImage

+- core-image-minimal-initramfs-quark.cpio.gz

+- image-full-quark.ext3

-Be sure to set up your SD card with the files and structure shown below.
+Be sure to set up your SD card with the files and structure shown as follows.

 2. Insert the SD card, then power on the board.